EpistasisLab/ReBATE/docs_sources/using.md

 #Using ReBATE
 This section presumes that all ReBATE prerequisites have been properly [installed](https://epistasislab.github.io/ReBATE/installing/).
+Also ensure that all commands below are run from the '/rebate/' directory.

 To access the ReBATE help output (with all available run parameters and their default values), use the following command: